Allcharmian/near-create-app-webpack5-bundle/README.md

-webpack5-near-app
+Webpack5-near-app
 ==================

-This [React] app was initialized with [create-near-app] and further modified to support webpack5
+This [React] app was initialized with [create-near-app] and further modified to support webpack5 by the [Varda](https://www.varda.vision) dev team.

 Quick Start